ArnaudDarre/pallote/apps/pallote-docs/docs/variables/typography.md

 # Typography

-Typography is at the core of every design system.
-Having consistent font styles is paramount to make sure that users scan and consume your information well.
+List of the default typography variables.
+Since typography is at the core of every design system, having consistent font styles is paramount to make sure that users scan and consume your information well.

 ## Override variables